 Notable research papers that build on or are influenced by this paperThe entropic brain: a theory of conscious states informed by neuroimaging research with psychedelic drugs

-This paper introduced the entropic brain hypothesis with the aim of building a bridge between neuroscience and psychoanalytic theories.
+This seminal paper (2014) introduces the entropic brain hypothesis intending to build a bridge between neuroscience and psychoanalytic theories.
 The entropic brain hypothesis proposes two different forms of cognition, one being more 'critical' and unconstrained (whilst under psychedelics).
+It has become one of the major theories underlying our understanding of how psychedelics exert their therapeutic effects.

 REBUS and the Anarchic Brain: Toward a Unified Model of the Brain Action of Psychedelics

-The REBUS and the anarchic brain argues that psychedelics work to relax the precision of high-level priors or beliefs, thereby liberating bottom-up information flow, particularly via intrinsic sources such as the limbic system.
+The REBUS and the anarchic brain hypothesis paper (2019) argues that psychedelics relax the precision of high-level priors or beliefs, thereby liberating bottom-up information flow, particularly via intrinsic sources such as the limbic system.